Skip to main content

 defaultStandard behavior: prompts for permission on first use of each tool

-acceptEditsAutomatically accepts file edit permissions for the session
+acceptEditsAutomatically accepts file edit permissions for the session, except writes to protected directories

 planPlan Mode: Claude can analyze but not modify files or execute commands